 The verb to be

-The verb "to be" - forms functions and usage
+The verb "to be" - forms, uses and examples

 |Index :||To be - main verb||To be - auxiliary||To